-We’ve set the following festival terms and conditions of entry to ensure everyone has an amazing and fun experience.
+We’ve set the following festival Terms and Conditions of entry to ensure everyone has an amazing and fun experience.
 By purchasing a ticket to the Event or otherwise attending the Event in any capacity you agree to these Terms and Conditions.

 Tickets are available online via our official ticketing provider Humanitix or hard copy tickets via our official promoters.